Risk Management

 Stay Consistent

-Systematic risk rules remove emotion from position sizing decisions
+Systematic risk rules remove emotion from position sizing — the same rules apply in backtest, paper, and live

 Three Layers of Protection

-Control how much capital goes into each trade:
+Control how much capital goes into each trade.
+Vantixs supports four methods:

-- Risk Percentage: Risk a fixed percentage of account per trade (e.g., 1-2%).
-Position size adjusts based on stop-loss distance.
+- Risk Percentage: Risk a fixed percentage of account equity per trade (e.g., 1-2%).
+Position size automatically adjusts based on stop-loss distance — tighter stop = larger position, wider stop = smaller position.

-- Account Percentage: Allocate a percentage of total equity per position (e.g., 10%)
+- Account Percentage: Allocate a percentage of total equity per position (e.g., 10%).
+Simpler than risk percentage but doesn't account for stop-loss distance.

-- Kelly Criterion: Mathematically optimal sizing based on win rate and reward/risk ratio
+- Kelly Criterion: Mathematically optimal sizing based on your strategy's historical win rate and average reward/risk ratio.
+Maximizes long-term growth but can be aggressive — many traders use "half Kelly" for safety.

-Recommended approach: Risk 1-2% of account per trade.
-This ensures you can withstand a string of losses without significant drawdown.
+Recommended approach: Risk 1-2% of account per trade using the Risk Percentage method.
+This ensures you can withstand 10+ consecutive losses without significant drawdown.

 Configuring Risk in Vantixs